 What Happens If You Are Appointed As Executor Or Administrator?

-An executor or administrator (the deceased’s personal representative) is a person named in a Will or appointed by the court who has a duty to protect a deceased person’s property until all debts and tax have been paid.
-They will also ensure that what’s left is transferred to the people who are entitled to it under the terms of the Will.
+An Executor or Administrator (the deceased’s personal representative) is the person named in a Will or appointed by the Court (where there is no Will) who has a duty to gather and protect a deceased person's property and to ensure that all debts and tax have been paid.
+Eventually, they will then distribute the estate to those named in the Will or entitled under the Intestacy Rules.

 How Do I Sell What’s Left?

-Another way to dispose of these items is work with an auction house/house clearance company who can do everything from managing the details of the initial evaluation of your items to writing you a cheque when the sale has been completed.
-It is important for the administrator or executor to keep accurate records of the sales and donations, as they may have to report to the court if challenged about how they have handled the assets.
+Another way to dispose of these items is to work with an auction house/house clearance company.
+The company can do everything from managing the details of the initial evaluation of your items, to writing you a cheque when the sale has been completed.
+It is important for the Administrator or Executor to keep accurate records of the sales and donations as they may have to report to the Court if challenged about how they have handled the assets.

 Should I Donate, Give Away or Throw Out The Rest?